raoulsullivan/holvi-test/optional_tasks.md

 * Why not return more information than just balance?
 Why have a separate endpoint for balance?

 ## 3. Implement an API to POST a new transaction to account.
-I think you wanted this done with a Django REST validator.
+I think you wanted the validation done with a Django REST validator.
 I don't want to use a validator here as I think the business logic here should be enforced at a lower level than the API (Accounts shouldn't go into zero regardless of the method used to create the Transaction).
 Also it's really messy as the account isn't available to the validator in the way I've chosen to build the view and serialiser.
+So I built in in /fintech at the model level and caught the error at the API level.

 General improvments